 College policy strictly prohibits the rental of 15 passenger vans.
 12 passenger vans may be rented, but may not be driven by students.

 Students must be at least 21 years of age (18 years of age if renting a ZipCar) and have written authorization from an authorized person before renting or driving a rented vehicle on College business.
 Any student driver of a rental vehicle must be an authorized Fleet/College Vehicle driver.
-No student may drive vehicles on College business when overseas.

-Insurance Requirements: The College purchases Hired Car Coverage for both liability and collision as a part of its Auto Insurance Policy.
+The College purchases Hired Car Coverage for both liability and collision as a part of its Auto Insurance Policy.
 It is important that all persons renting vehicles for College business follow certain protocols:

 - Reserve the vehicle in BOTH the names of the individual and the College.